 5) This version of the Hand and Foot card game does not include wild card books, but it does allow you to have up to 3 books for each card (4 thru Ace) face value.

-For a more detailed look at how the game works, check out the Game Help page.
+For a more detailed look at how the game works, check out the Detailed Game Help.